docarray/docarray/docs/fundamentals/document/serialization.md

 To find out what extra parameters you can pass to `to_json()`/`to_dict()`, please check out:
 - [`protocol='jsonschema', **kwargs`](https://pydantic-docs.helpmanual.io/usage/exporting_models/#modeljson)
 - [`protocol='protobuf', **kwargs`](https://googleapis.dev/python/protobuf/latest/google/protobuf/json_format.html#google.protobuf.json_format.MessageToJson)
-- `protocol='dynamic': Used to load any json/dict schema and puts all fields to `Document.tags`.
 ```

 (doc-in-bytes)=